abrochard/kubel/README.md

 ## Customize

 By default, kubel log tails from the last 100 lines, you can change the `kubel-log-tail-n` variable to set another line number.

+If you need to switch or set your kubectl config file by setting your `KUBECONFIG` environment variable, you can use the wrapper function `kubel-set-kubectl-config-file` or the `K` shortcut.

 ## Releases